 Volt drop tests the power side of a circuit.

-As per the infographic, a reading above .5v indicates an issue with the cable or the terminal, as that’s the test section between our two test probes.
+As per the infographic, a reading above .3v would indicate an issue with the terminal, as that’s the only component between our two test probes.

 When volt drop testing, the circuit must be live, meaning under load (light, motor, etc. turned on).